drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 Know of any other games I should include?
 Let me know!

-I've already played XV and XVI, and I don't intend to replay them as part of this blog series--but I may change my mind.
+I've already played XV and XVI, and I don't intend to replay them as part of this blog series---but I may change my mind.

 I've actually played a few more than that!
 At the time of writing this post, I've completed the NES/Famicom generation of Final Fantasy games: I, II, and